Skip to main content

 Managing Caddy

 Caddy is automatically deployed as a global service caddy when you initialise a cluster with uc machine init.
-It runs on every machine to handle incoming HTTP/HTTPS traffic and route it to your services.
+By default, it runs on every machine to handle incoming HTTP/HTTPS traffic and route it to your services.

 Checking status